 The second core aspect of a central monitoring station is its automation software.
 It provides features such as: scripting, procedure automation, emergency adaptation, need forecasting, and the ability to easily integrate with peripheral technologies.

-The automation software is the lifeblood of the monitoring center, providing scalability across hundreds of devices and signal types, as well as individual customer specifications.
+The automation software is the lifeblood of the central station alarm monitoring center, providing scalability across hundreds of devices and signal types, as well as individual customer specifications.
 The automation software gives operators the tools necessary to act as representatives of ten different companies across ten different calls without having to spend immeasurable hours training for ten different service styles.

 Learn More About Standard Operating Procedures